Marital & Family Therapy

 * Pre-Admission Disclosure for Academic Programs Leading to Licensure or Credentialing

-Admission into programs leading to licensure and credentialing does not guarantee that students will obtain a license or credential.
-Licensure and credentialing requirements are set by agencies that are not controlled by or affiliated with the CSU and requirements can change at any time.
-For example, licensure or credentialing requirements can include evidence of the right to work in the United States (e.g., social security number or taxpayer identification number) or successfully passing a criminal background check.
-Students are responsible for determining whether they can meet licensure or credentialing requirements.
-The CSU will not refund tuition, fees, or any associated costs, to students who determine subsequent to admission that they cannot meet licensure or credentialing requirements.
-Information concerning licensure and credentialing requirements are available at the Department of Marital and Family Therapy.
+Admission into programs leading to licensure does not guarantee that students will obtain a license.
+Licensure requirements are set by agencies not controlled by or affiliated with the CSU (California State University) and can change at any time.
+For example, licensure requirements can include evidence of the right to work in the United States (e.g., social security number or taxpayer identification number) or successfully passing a criminal background check.
+Students are responsible for determining whether they can meet licensure requirements.
+The CSU will not refund tuition, fees, or associated costs to students who determine after admission that they cannot meet licensure requirements.
+Information concerning licensure requirements is available at the https://www.bbs.ca.gov/.

-The BBS evaluated and determined that the Master of Science degree obtained from the CSUDH MFT program meets state requirements to pursue licensure for marriage and family therapy (MFT) and professional clinical counselor (PCC) in California.
-However, it is essential to note that each state regulates the licensure of MFT and PCC.
+The Board of Behavioral Science (BBS) evaluated and determined that the Master of Science degree obtained from the CSUDH (California State University, Dominguez Hills) MFT program meets state requirements to pursue licensure for marriage and family therapy (MFT) in California.
+However, it is essential to note that each state regulates the licensure of MFT.
 Licensure in California does not denote licensure in other states, provinces, or U.S. territory.
 The MFT Department advises students to be aware of the limits of portability.
-The American Association for Marital and Family Therapy states that portability addresses the "ability to take an individual's qualifications for a license in one state and apply them for licensure in another state."
 As licensure requirements vary from state to state, students interested in pursuing licensure in a state other than California must consider the state licensure requirements.
-The department policy on informing students about limits of licensure acquires before students enrolling in the program.
-The program explains and requires acknowledgment of the limitations of licensure across stateliness in the applicant's Cal State Apply application to the program and during New Student Orientation (NSO) before students enrolling in any classes.
-The MFT Department requires all prospective students, before enrolling in Semester one (1) courses, to sign and submit the ACKNOWLEDGEMENT OF INFORMATION POTENTIAL VARIANCES IN LICENSES REGULATION ACROSS STATES AND PROVINCES included in the Appendix to the MFT program administrative assistant.
+The department policy on informing students about limits of licensure acquires before students enroll in the program.
+The department explains and requires acknowledgment of the limitations of licensure across state-lines in the applicant's Cal State Apply application to the program and during New Student Orientation (NSO) before students enroll in any classes.
+The MFT department requires all prospective students, before enrolling in Semester one (1) courses, to sign and submit the ACKNOWLEDGEMENT OF INFORMATION POTENTIAL VARIANCES IN LICENSES REGULATION ACROSS STATES AND PROVINCES included in the Appendix of the MFT Handbook.

-Additional information concerning variations and limits in licensing regulations across states, provinces, or U.S. territories is available from the Department Program Coordinator, Dr. Monique Willis: mwillis@csudh.edu
+Additional information concerning variations and limits in licensing regulations across states, provinces, or U.S. territories is available from the MFT Department: mftdept@csudh.edu

 The MFT Program Mission Statement